VictorLandim/brazilian-senators-speeches/readme.md

 # Brazilian Senator Speeches

-## Speech data
+## Speech dataset

 - Preprocessed senator speeches from 1995 to 2019 with metadata are contained in [senator_speeches.pickle](senator_speeches.pickle) in the root directory.
+There are 79.354 unique speeches in the dataset.
 - [Click here](https://github.com/VictorLandim/brazilian-senators-speeches/raw/main/senator_speeches.pickle) to download.

-- Example item:
+- Example speech element:

 ```
 {